-Algorithms are used to develop models, and specialization must have an in-depth understanding of these algorithms’ inner workings.
-While certain Data Scientist may take care of making the data available, preparing it, and performing basic analysis on it, there is a set of data scientist that is responsible for selecting the right statistical, machine learning, or deep learning model, tuning its hyper-parameters, and making sure that it fits the data properly.
+Algorithms are used to develop models, and specialization must understand these algorithms’ inner workings in-depth.
+While certain Data Scientists may take care of making the data available, preparing it, and performing basic analysis on it, there is a set of data scientists that is responsible for selecting the right statistical, machine learning, or deep learning model, tuning its hyper-parameters, and making sure that it fits the data properly.
 This domain of Data science is also responsible for the evaluation and validation of the predictive models.

 - Industry-Specific Analytics

-The domains of Data Science can also be understood in terms of the various business domains where it is implemented.
+The domains of Data Science can also be understood in terms of the various business domains implemented.
 Among the most common industry-specific domains include-

 1. Retail and Ecommerce

 This is a customer-centric domain where customer 360 analysis is done.
 Customer behavior and buying patterns are analyzed, and recommendation systems are created for cross-selling

 With most of the buying happening online, markets getting connected across globes and increases global market dependencies had caused the movement of goods across countries and cities to become a common phenomenon.
 This creates a huge logistical challenge that can be solved by data science and its use of optimization and other algorithms.

 This sector requires management of inventory, where this inventory can be hotel rooms or flight seats.
 Additionally, reviewing and analyzing customer feedback is an important part of this business where data science concepts such as text mining and natural language processing play an important role.